Interview a web developer in seven easy steps

 Reports indicate over 72% of programmers categorise themselves as web developers, but with the constant release of new languages and frameworks, you’ll need to be specific in your requirements to hire a developer with the right experience.

-Deciding on which questions to ask a developer can be a difficult task, so if you’re unsure what you should be asking during an interview, Pearson Frank has put together these top tips on how to interview a web developer.
+Deciding on which questions to ask a developer can be a difficult task, so if you’re unsure what you should be asking during an interview, FRG Technology Consulting has put together these top tips on how to interview a web developer.